Lecrapouille/MyMakefile/README.md

 - **Efficiency**: Smaller code you have to write, more readable Makefiles.
 - **Modern Features**: Call engineer tools you usually need without the complexity.

-**Limitations:** MyMakefile does not support several targets in a single Makefile file but you can achieve a project mixing generating several libraries, standalone applications, demos.
+**Limitations:** MyMakefile does not support multiple targets in a single Makefile file, but you can build a project that generates multiple libraries, standalone applications, and demos.

 ## 🌟 MyMakefile Goals

 - Encapsulate all complex Makefile rules in two files that you can include in your project, handling:
-  - C++ file compilation.
+  - C++ file compilation
-  - Has a small manifest files to download third-parties libraries.
+  - A small manifest file for downloading third-party libraries
   - Compilation flag management
-  - Application bundling (including macOS bundles).
+  - Application bundling (including macOS bundles)
-  - Shared/static library creation (contrary to CMake both are created).
+  - Shared/static library creation (contrary to CMake, both are created)
-  - Installation on your system (header files, doc, libraries).
+  - Installation on your system (header files, doc, libraries)
-  - Creation/installation of pkg-config files.
+  - Creation/installation of pkg-config files
-  - Documentation generation (doxygen).
+  - Documentation generation (Doxygen)
-  - Call unit-tests and launch code coverage.
+  - Unit tests and code coverage
-  - RPM creation.
+  - RPM creation
+  - Code formatting (clang-format integration)
+  - Static analysis (cppcheck integration)
 - Define your project structure in just a few lines of Makefile syntax.
 - Let MyMakefile handle all the complex build rules for you.